PhilosTech/CircuitNFT/README.md

 - **Blockchain**:
   - Solidity
   - Ethereum (for smart contracts)
-  - Truffle or Hardhat (for smart contract development and testing)
+  - Hardhat (for smart contract development and testing)

 ---